-Last updated: December 2017
+Last updated: July 2020

 From the perspective of your privacy, we feel our use of Google's Firebase service for both analytics and crash reporting is the most noteworthy part.
 Our use of this service is very limited in scope, and in complying with Google's terms and conditions, we do not pass on any personally identifiable information.
 See "How Google uses data when you use our partners' sites or apps" for more information.
 NOTE: as of May 2020, the latest version of the app no longer includes this analytics and crash reporting service, however it may be restored in a future release.

 From the perspective of your privacy, we feel our use of Microsoft's Visual Studio App Center service for both analytics and crash reporting is the most noteworthy part.
 We use this service to monitor and improve the quality of our software.
-Again, we do not send any personally identifiable information.
+Again, we do not send or collect any personally identifiable information.
 Please refer to the Microsoft Privacy Statement for more details on what Microsoft may collect as a result of us using their services.